GameAnalytics/GA-SDK-IOS/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**4.6.1**
+* fixed missing custom event fields for when trying to fix missing session end events

 **4.6.0**
 * added global custom event fields function to allow to add custom fields to events sent automatically by the SDK